-- multiple dwellings in areas with a coding of R30 or greater; and - mixed use development and activity centres.
+For multiple-dwelling developments in areas with a coding of R40 or greater, mixed use development and activity centres refer to R-Codes Volume 2.

 Part 7 applies to the local planning framework.

 Throughout this document, words written in bold print have a corresponding definition listed in Appendix 1.